-The other piece of this is flexibility.
+The other piece of boundaries for teens is flexibility.
 Teens will present you with all sorts of new parenting issues-welcome to the seven year challenge called parenting teens!

 We used this when they wanted to ride with a new older friend who could drive.
 We used this when they wanted to get new apps on their phones.
 We used this when one of them snuck a friend into our house while we were gone…

 Teens are all about drama!
 I only have boys and can assure you that they are dramatic in their own way!
 I have been a teacher of preschool, elementary and middle school for almost 30 years, and so, I know about girl drama as well!

 The arsenal of teen histrionics is deep and wide.
 Teens will use whining, moping, angry behavior meant to intimidate us, and on and on…